 The U.S. says its bombs have caused 55 civilian deaths since the coalition air war against ISIS began.
-But campaign groups which keep a tally of the war's civilian toll - including Amnesty and Airwars - say the real totals are up to 10 times higher than the U.S. estimates.
+But campaign groups that keep a tally of the war's civilian toll—including Amnesty and Airwars—say the real totals are up to 10 times higher than the U.S. estimates.

 Regardless of how we look at it, the numbers are staggeringly high.